Seven Essential Tools Every Director Should Have

 The other use for DSLRs is for photographing the set.
 As an indie film director, you’re most likely not going to have a script supervisor, so photographing the set before shooting takes can assist with catching continuity errors and making sure everything looks as it should from take to take.

-Also, using your DSLR during different camera setups can be a useful endeavor for monitoring how things like eye line play from shot to shot.
-Take a photo from Camera Setup A, then take on from the position you’re thinking for B and see how the eye lines and framing play from one to the other, all without having to move your main camera.
+Also, using your DSLR during different camera setups can be useful for monitoring how things like eye line play from shot to shot.
+Take a photo from Camera Setup A, then take one from the position you’re thinking of for B, and see how the eye lines and framing play from one to the other without moving your main camera.

 5. Monitor